TheTexta/obsidian-main/Neurotransmitters.md

 	 - Oversupply is linked to schizophrenia
  - *Serotonin*
 	 - Mood, Hunger, Sleep, and arousal
-	 - Undersuppy linked to depression, drugs which raise serotinin levels are used to treat depression eg lexapro, ssris.
+	 - Undersupply linked to depression, drugs which raise [[serotonin]] levels are used to treat depression eg lexapro, ssris.
  - Norepinephrine - same as addrenalin
 	 - Alertness, and arousal
 	 - undersupply can epress